-Plantation Methods or Propagation of Plants:
+Plantation Methods or Propagation of Easy to Grow Plants:

 Among these 7 methods, we can choose the best and easy to propagate plantation procedure, depending on plant characteristics.